shubhs13/Customer-Onboarding-Workflow-Automation-Platform/README.md

-# Customer-Onboarding-Workflow-Automation-Platform
-This project mirrors real-world onboarding systems used in banking, fintech, and enterprise IT environments.
 # Customer Onboarding & Workflow Automation Platform

 An enterprise-style application that digitizes and automates customer onboarding using **Appian workflows**, a **Spring Boot backend**, and an **Oracle database**.
 This project simulates real-world onboarding systems used in banking, fintech, and large enterprises.